DarylGraves/darylgraves.github.io/_posts/2024-07-21-SendingDiscordMessagesFromPowerShell.md

 ![Copy Token](assets/img/BlogPosts/Discord-CopyToken.png)

+## The Code
-- Finally, use this script as your template.
-Now you need to replace "PLACEHOLDER" with your details:
+- Use this script as your template.
+Note you need to replace "PLACEHOLDER" with your details:

 ```powershell
 # Define the necessary variables